1932–33 Iowa State Cyclones men's basketball team

-The 1932–33 Iowa State Cyclones men's basketball team represented Iowa State University during the 1932-33 NCAA College men's basketball season.
+The 1932–33 Iowa State Cyclones men's basketball team represented Iowa State University during the 1932–33 NCAA men's basketball season.
 The Cyclones were coached by Louis Menze, who was in his fifth season with the Cyclones.
 They played their home games at the State Gymnasium in Ames, Iowa.

 They finished the season 6–10, 2–8 in Big Six play to finish in last place.